 Currently, about 5,400 residents of Palo Alto, Menlo Park and East Palo Alto pay average annual premiums of $1,300 under the National Flood Insurance Program, which requires homeowners subject to flooding up to once in 100 years to hold insurance as a condition of their mortgages.

-Under scenarios floated to a local inter-governmental panel Thursday, Nov.
-15, single-family home residents would pay anywhere from $280 to $815 a year to a yet-to-be-created "special finance district."
-The district would fund protections against a 100-year flood, enabling residents to apply as a group to the Federal Emergency Management Agency (FEMA) to escape the current federal requirement to buy flood insurance.
+Under scenarios floated to a local inter-governmental panel on Nov.
+15, single-family-home residents would pay anywhere from $280 to $815 a year to a yet-to-be-created "special finance district."
+The district would fund protections against a 100-year flood of the San Francisquito Creek, enabling residents to apply as a group to the Federal Emergency Management Agency (FEMA) to escape the current federal requirement to buy flood insurance.

-Representatives included Palo Alto council member and JPA Board Chair Pat Burt, Menlo Park Mayor Kirsten Keith, East Palo Alto Vice Mayor Ruben Abrica and Santa Clara Valley Water District Board member Brian Schmidt.
+Representatives included Palo Alto City Councilman and JPA Board Chair Pat Burt, Menlo Park Mayor Kirsten Keith, East Palo Alto Vice Mayor Ruben Abrica and Santa Clara Valley Water District Board member Brian Schmidt.

 The JPA hired consulting firm NBS to sketch out scenarios for a "special finance district," which were presented to JPA board members Thursday.